JacquesCarette/Drasil/code/stable/dblpend/SRS/mdBook/src/SecPhysSyst.md

 PS4: The second object.

-PS5: Each object's motion is described using multivector in 2D Clifford algebra space Cl(2,0).
+PS5: Each object's motion is described using multivector in 2D space Cl(2,0).

 PS6: Physical quantities (velocity, acceleration, force) are unified as geometric entities with basis vectors e₁ and e₂.